 What is a solar eclipse?

-The moon casts a shadow on the earth during a solar eclipse.
+The moon casts a shadow on the Earth during a solar eclipse.
 Those in the umbra can see a total eclipse while those in the penumbra will see a partial eclipse.

-When and where will the solar eclipse be?
+When and where will this year's solar eclipses be?

 There will be an annular solar eclipse on Saturday, October 14th, 2023 and a total solar eclipse on Monday, April 8th, 2023.
 Eclipses happen about every 18 months in different parts of the world, and the next eclipse in North America will only be in 2044.